 If you want to use a BYOL pricing model, skip to Adding your pricing model in Partner Portal.

 If you want to set up a usage-based pricing model, we recommend deciding on the model as early as possible and submitting it for processing.
-It can take up to two weeks to process your pricing model, but you can continue integrating your application with GCP Marketplace while the model is being processed.
+It can take up to two weeks to process your pricing model, but you can continue integrating your app with Google Cloud Marketplace while the model is being processed.

 Choosing your pricing metrics

-For example, consider an application for which you charge
+For example, consider an app for which you charge

 $0.256 per gibibyte (1024 mebibytes) of data processed, and your reporting unit